TrueBlocks/trueblocks-core/docs/content/docs/chifra/accounts.md

-  -k, --known          load common 'known' ABIs from cache -s, --sol            extract the abi definition from the provided .sol file(s) -f, --find strings   search for function or event declarations given a four- or 32-byte code(s) -x, --fmt string     export format, one of [none|json*|txt|csv|api] -v, --verbose        enable verbose (increase detail with --log_level) -h, --help           display this help screen
+  -k, --known          load common 'known' ABIs from cache -s, --sol            extract the abi definition from the provided .sol file(s) -f, --find strings   search for function or event declarations given a four- or 32-byte code(s) -n, --hint strings   for the --find option only, provide hints to speed up the search -x, --fmt string     export format, one of [none|json*|txt|csv|api] -v, --verbose        enable verbose (increase detail with --log_level) -h, --help           display this help screen